MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/service.md

-Retrieve the service batch based on an execution identifier.
+Retrieves the service batch based on an execution identifier.

 ### Arguments